streamlit/docs/content/deploy/concepts/dependencies.md

 numpy<=1.25.1
 ```

 A `requirements.txt` file is commonly saved in the root of your repository or file directory.
 If you are using Streamlit Community Cloud, see [Add Python dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies#add-python-dependencies) for more information.
-Othwerwise, check your platform's documentation.
+Otherwise, check your platform's documentation.